kinu/speculative-loading/README.md

 - The referrer site can prefetch a set of subresources (e.g. target.com/1, target.com/3, target.com/4) for next navigation, and then when a user navigates to the target site, it can learn that the user has the tracker ID 0b11010 from the set of subresources that are loaded from the cache (i.e. via timing info).
   - **Mitigation**: Main resource for top-level navigation only
-  - **Alternate Mitigation**: (Also for top-level nvaigation only, and) subresources that are to be loaded must be determined only by the target site (e.g. via a link header) but not by the referrer site.
+  - **Alternate mitigation**: (Also for top-level nvaigation only, and) subresources that are to be loaded must be determined only by the target site (e.g. via a link header) but not by the referrer site.
 It should be only two states (i.e. 1 bit): either all the pre-defined subresources are loaded or no (zero resources).

 - The referrer site can create prefetch with a URL like “https://target.com/?from=referrer&id=12345”, then the target site can learn that a particular user on target.com has the tracker ID 12345 on the referrer site
-  - **Mitigation**: Only allow uncredentialed requests
+  - **Mitigation**: Only allow uncredentialed requests.
   - **Alternate mitigation that was considered**: Use the same code path as normal navigation so that prefetch inherits link decoration defense as it's added to normal navigation.
 For example, if normal navigation becomes credential-less when there are query parameters, that should carry over to prefetch.
 If normal navigation with query parameters deletes first-party cookies after a day, prefetch needs to arrange that the same flag is set in the event that it's "committed".
 Note that this is likely **insufficient** for user-did-not-click cases as the ID is shared without any user actions.

 - The referrer site can prefetch multiple prefetches like “https://target.com/?id=12345” and “https://target.com/”, and then when a user navigates to one of the prefetched URL the target site can learn that the user who just navigated to target.com has the tracker ID 12345 on the referrer site (from the shared socket pool / TLS stack knowledge).